KevinMathisen/in5020-assignment2/README.md

 However, if the new client has `num_of_rep` set at the same amount of group members, the new client will think it can start executing and is not a new member.
 This will cause the new client to exit as it detects it is not synchronized.
 To prevent this simply set `num_of_client` to be **less or more** than amount of member including the new member.

+### Difference between Naive and Correct getSyncedBalance command

+#### Naive implementation

+In the naive implementation, the getSyncedBalance command is only executed when the outstanding_collection of transactions is empty.
+This means that the client waits until all outstanding transactions have been broadcast to all other replicas and applied to the account's state before checking the synchronized balance.
+This approach is simple but can lead to potential deadlocks if the outstanding_collection never becomes empty, especially when new transactions are continuously added.

+#### Correct implementation

+In the correct implementation, the getSyncedBalance command itself is treated like a transaction and added to the outstanding_collection.
+However, there are two key differences:

+1. Selective Execution: When the getSyncedBalance transaction is received by other replicas, only the original client that sent the command executes the balance check.
+2. Removal Without Execution: Once the getSyncedBalance transaction is processed, it is removed from the outstanding_collection but is not added to the executed_list, ensures that it doesn’t impact future state changes.